 Energy consumption in BhutanThe most important figure in the energy balance of Bhutan is the total consumption of

-Bhutan could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is eight bn kWh, which is 361% of the countries own usage.
-Despite this, Bhutan is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Bhutan could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is eight bn kWh, which is 361 percent of the country's own usage.
+Despite this, Bhutan trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Bhutan